mcm223/dwa15-spring2018/servers-and-git/increasing-server-security.md

 ## SSH access for your new user
 When you first set up DigitalOcean, you created a SSH key connection between your computer and your server.
 This allowed you to SSH into your Droplet as `root`, without having to enter a password.

-You'll want the same convenience/security that SSH keys provide for your new user as well, so lets set that up.
+You'll want the same convenience/security that SSH keys provide for your new user as well, so let's set that up.

 (In the following steps, it's assumed that you've already created a public key (`id_rsa.pub`) on your local machine when you first followed the [Git setup notes](https://github.com/susanBuck/dwa15-fall2017/blob/master/01_Servers_and_Git/03_Git_setup.md).)